History of English land law: Changes in equity

-In the reign of Elizabeth the Fraudulent Conveyances Act 1571 and 1584 avoided fraudulent conveyances as against all parties and voluntary conveyances as against subsequent purchasers for valuable consideration.
+In the reign of Elizabeth the Fraudulent Conveyances Act 1571 (13 Eliz.
+1. c.
+5) and the Fraudulent Conveyances Act 1584 (27 Eliz.
+1. c.
+4) avoided fraudulent conveyances as against all parties and voluntary conveyances as against subsequent purchasers for valuable consideration.
 Early in the reign of Charles II the Tenures Abolition Act 1660 turned most feudal tenures into tenure by free and common socage and abolished the feudal incidents.
 The Statute of Frauds contained provisions that certain leases and assignments, and that all agreements and trusts relating to land, should be in writing.
 The land registries of Middlesex and Yorkshire date from the reign of Anne.
-Devises (gifts by will) of land for charitable purposes were forbidden by the Charitable Uses Act of 1735.
-In the next reign the first general Inclosure Act, the Inclosure (Consolidation) Act 1801, was passed.
+Devises (gifts by will) of land for charitable purposes were forbidden by the Charitable Uses Act 1735 (9 Geo.
+2. c.
+36).
+In the next reign the first general inclosure act, the Inclosure (Consolidation) Act 1801 (41 Geo.
+3. (U.K.) c.
+109), was passed.
 In the reign of William IV fines and recoveries were abolished and simpler modes of conveyance substituted, and the laws of inheritance and dower were amended.